nafizjiwa/REACT-Pass-A-Prop/README.md

 The ChildComponent accesses the function via the onButtonClick prop and uses it as the click handler for the button.<br/>
 😊 Happy coding! 🎨 <br/>

+### Access Previous Props or State Values with React Hooks